Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Microsoft Outlook is a surprisingly decent email app.
-It features a simple UI, easy-to-configure features, and a dark mode in case you’re into that.
+It features a simple UI, easy-to-configure features, and a dark mode if you’re into that.
 It also supports multiple email providers like Gmail, Yahoo, and others.
 There are also some Outlook-specific features, including a Focused Inbox feature to ignore spam and an integrated calendar.
 There is also the expected integration with other Microsoft Office products.
-It’s free to use and with so many complex email apps, this one is rather simple and easy.
+It’s free to use, and with so many complex email apps, this one is relatively simple and easy.

 Nine

-Nine is one of the better email apps out there if you’re concerned about security and also use Outlook.
+Nine is one of the better email apps if you’re concerned about security and use Outlook.
 It boasts no server or cloud features whatsoever.
-The app just connects you to the email services.
-On top of that, it has support for Exchange ActiveSync which is to be expected for any app that boasts Exchange support.
-You have a variety of options, including selecting which folders you want to sync, Wear OS support, and more.
-It’s rather expensive as far as email clients go and there are a few bugs here and there.
-However, definitely geared more toward business users.
+The app connects you to the email services.
+On top of that, it has support for Exchange ActiveSync, which is to be expected for any app that boasts Exchange support.
+You have various options, including selecting which folders you want to sync and Wear OS support.
+It’s relatively expensive as far as email clients go, and there are a few bugs here and there.
+However, it is geared more toward business users.

 ProtonMail

 ProtonMail is a great email client for security-minded folks.
 The app boasts end-to-end email encryption.
-That basically means the only two people who can read your emails are you and the person you’re emailing.
-The app also boasts OpenPGP support, self-destructing emails (where supported), and most of the typical stuff like labels and organization features.
+That means the only two people who can read your emails are you and the person you’re emailing.
+The app also boasts OpenPGP support, self-destructing emails (where supported), and most typical stuff like labels and organization features.
 This one does store emails on a server.
 However, that server is completely encrypted, and no one can read them, not even ProtonMail.
-Some of the email features require a $3.99 per month subscription with an optional $9.99 per month subscription that includes all of Proton Mail’s features.
+Some email features require a monthly subscription that includes all of Proton Mail’s features.

 Spark Email